RSDuck/craftus_reloaded/README.md

 * Sneaking and Flying

 ## Default Controls
-The controls can be changed by editing the file which can be found at `sdmc://craftus/options.ini`(instructions can be found there too).
+_The controls can be changed by editing the file which can be found at `sdmc://craftus/options.ini`(instructions can be found there too)._

+## OLD 3DS

 ### Blocks
 * L - Place Block.
-* R - Remove Block.
+* R - Break Block.

 ### Move
 * X - Forward.